Freshchris01/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 }
 ```

-Once we have completed the next **Create an Index Task** it will look like this:
+Once we have completed the next task **Create an Index** it will look like this:

 ```json
 {